-A search of the National Personal Insolvency Index held by the Australian Financial Security Authority (formerly Insolvency and Trustee Service of Australia).
+A search of the National Personal Insolvency Index held by the Australian Financial Security Authority.
 Determines whether a person is or has been subject to bankruptcy, a Part X agreement, a Part IX debt agreement or some other proceeding under the Bankruptcy Act which may expose a business risk.

 Basic Credit Check

 A Public Record search of Court Writs, Court Judgements, Securities and limited bankruptcies.
 Determines whether a person has been involved in selected court actions, which may expose a business risk.

 Section 18K of the Privacy Act 1988 provides limitations on the disclosure of personal information by credit reporting agencies.
 An individual’s consumer credit file is generally not accessible by third parties for background checking purposes.
 However, an individual is able to access their own credit file and it is a requirement of credit reporting agencies that they provide such access to individuals free of charge.

 PeopleCheck provides a service whereby we contact candidates with instructions on how to apply for their own credit files through two such agencies and then provide this directly to our client as part of their application.

 Components involve searching information to validate the candidate’s identity and eligibility to work in Australia.

 Searches through a number of sources, including the national Document Verification Service (DVS) to match provided information against a combination of over 20 different data sources.